 Consordinis articles are written by musicians who independently research, test, and recommend the best instruments and products.
 We are reader-supported.
 When you purchase through links in our articles, we may earn an affiliate commission.

-In this article, we’ll cover the best headphone brands available today in 2021.
-This article will be focused on the best companies that make higher-end headphones as well as the best companies that make headphones for the mass markets.
+In this article, we’ll cover the best headphone brands available in 2022.
+We will include the best companies that make higher-end headphones as well as the best companies that make headphones for the mass markets.

 High-end quality, mass-market prices